cog1to/irc.rb/README.md

 ## irc.rb - single-file primitive IRC client

 I wrote this client as an excercise to practice some Ruby.
 There isn't any grand idea or plan behind this, I just wanted to have a small portable IRC client.

 Right now the inner logic of the client uses pipes, which is a Unix-only mechanism, if I understand it correctly, so the client should not work on Windows.
 Linux and MacOS are ok though.

+### Bugs

+Expect a lot of bugs.
+This is a fun/education project.
+I don't intend to write a perfect IRC client with perfect compliance to all modern IRC standards.
+Feel free to report and/or create pull requests.

 ### Usage